Güven Hokna

+Life and career

+Hokna was born in Ankara on January 24, 1946.
+Her mother, Avniye, was an Armenian, while her father came from a family of immigrants from Romania and Bulgaria.

 Hokna graduated from the Ankara State Conservatory in 1967.
 In 1990, she presented a program for children, titled Susam Sokağı (Sesam Street), and worked in theater, film, and provided jobs for 35 years at the State Theater, and participated in many of the television business task.
 In 2002, she presented four works at the same time is: Ferhunde Hanımlar, İkinci Bahar, Zerda, Havada Bulut, Kumsaldaki İzler, Güz Sancısı, and portrayed one of the most famous roles in the series Valley of the Wolves in 2004.
 From 2006 to 2010, she appeared in the series Yaprak Dökümü.

+In the 2019 Turkish local elections, she was nominated by the Democratic Left Party (DSP) as its candidate for mayor of Üsküdar, Istanbul.